sfjbskumar/oct31training/Aparna/MiniProjectAparna/pensionManagementSystem/README.md

 ```

-# 2.Issue Pensions for all Retired employees (Admin's operation)
+# 2.Issue Pensions for all Retired employees (Can be done by admin only)
 POST
 ```
 http://localhost:8082/issuePension
 ```
-Authorization(Need because we gave this operation as admin role):-
+Authorization is needed because this operation is restricted to admin level only.
 ```
 Username:-admin123
 Password:-password
 ```

-# 3.Load Pensions for all Active employees (Admin's operation)
+# 3.Load Pensions for all Active employees (Can be done by admin only)
 POST
 ```
 http://localhost:8082/loadPension
 ```
-Authorization(Need because we gave this operation as admin role):-
+Authorization is needed because this operation is restricted to admin level only.
 ```
 Username:-admin123
 Password:-password
 ```

-# 4. Check Balance (User's operation)
+# 4. Check Balance (Can be done by the user also)
 GET
 ```
 http://localhost:8082/checkBalance/107
 ```

-# 5. Check Status (User's operation)
+# 5. Check Status (Can be done by the user also)
 GET
 ```
 http://localhost:8082/checkStatus/107
 ```

-# 6. Check Application Information (User's operation)
+# 6. Check Application Information (Can be done by the user also)

 GET
 ```
 http://localhost:8082/checkApplication/107
 ```

-Step 6:-

-#Dockerization of application(Check for Dockerfile in project then run this command)
+# Dockerization of application(Check for Dockerfile in project then run this command)
 ```
 mvn install dockerfile:build
 ```